Special Agents Blog

 Check back here for release dates and other news.

 There are now a number of regular entry level vacancies posted for agencies such as the Federal Bureau of Investigation (FBI), Diplomatic Security Service (DSS), and U.S. Secret Service (USSS).
-Additionally, Homeland Security Investigations (HSI) has already conducted a vacancy announcement and expects additional opportunities throughout the year.
+Additionally, Homeland Security Investigations (HSI) routinely posts Criminal Investigator opportunities throughout the year.

 What is an 1811?